- Introduction

 The cost of materials can vary widely:

 - Stainless Steel vs. Aluminum - Stainless steel is generally more expensive than aluminum due to its superior strength and heat resistance properties.
-However, aluminum's easier machinability and lighter weight can reduce overall machining costs.
+However, aluminum's easier machinability and lighter weight can reduce overall machining costs, even if material cost per kilogram is similar.

 - Titanium - Known for its high strength and corrosion resistance, titanium is significantly more expensive than many other metals.
 It is often reserved for critical applications in aerospace and medical devices where its properties are indispensable.